 Memory- and bandwidth-hogging programs can impede internet speeds.
 Removing unnecessary applications may improve web browsing, downloading, and uploading speeds.
 Frequently clearing browser cache and cookies can speed up operations, as social media and streaming apps continue to use data even after they close.

-Many Internet and cellular providers impose monthly data caps, exceeding which could cause your Internet to slow down until the next billing cycle.
+Many Internet and cellular providers impose monthly data caps, and exceeding these limits could cause your Internet speed to slow down until the next billing cycle.
 To avoid this happening again, try switching from Wi-Fi to Ethernet instead, updating drivers as soon as they become outdated, and uninstalling applications that take up an excessive amount of bandwidth.

 Browser manufacturers regularly issue updates designed to address security and performance issues, so if your browser is outdated, upgrading it could improve your browsing experience while speeding up Internet speeds.

-Clear your browser cache regularly to force it to refresh pages with the most up-to-date data, as this can make browsing pages faster.
+Clear your browser cache regularly to force it to refresh pages with the most up-to-date data, as such actions can make browsing pages faster.
 Furthermore, it’s advisable to delete browser history files, as this could contain personal details that hackers could exploit to gain entry to your account.
-Experiencing slow Internet speeds?
-Frontier Fiber’s ultrafast connection is ideal for streaming videos and working from home as well as running your smart home seamlessly.
+Are you experiencing slow Internet speeds?
+Frontier Fiber’s ultrafast connection is ideal for streaming videos and working from home, as well as running your smart home seamlessly.

 Hardware used to connect to the internet at home plays a pivotal role in how fast or slow your internet is.
 If you are on a slower plan or your current router is outdated and ineffective, upgrading may be worth your while.